-A decade ago, ceiling fans were pretty much only available in 42", 48" and 52" sizes, the most common size being 52".
+A decade ago, ceiling fans were pretty much only available in 42", 48" and 52".
 In the last several years, there has been a huge influx of larger diameter residential ceiling fans hit the market and the most popular size is now the 60" ceiling fan.
 But the latest trend is toward very large ceiling fans with blade spans over 60"...even as large as 96"!
 These extra large fans are not only being used in great rooms, but average size living rooms because they spread the airflow more evenly throughout the room.
-On the flip side, there are now a lot more choices when it comes to ceiling fans for small rooms.
-There are now 24" to 36" ceiling fans being made for walk in closets, laundry rooms, kitchens and hallways.
+On the flip side, there are now a lot more choices when it comes to ceiling fans for small rooms in sizes from 24" to 36" made for walk in closets, laundry rooms, kitchens and hallways.

 Why Have Large Ceiling Fans Become So Popular?